thuphan27379/finalproject-FE/README.md

 \*The Project Description:

-- [] All about my company: my cooperator and customer can know everything what my company do. (domain list?!?!)
+- [] All about my company: my cooperator and customer can know everything what my company do.
 - [] Startup community - social networking: opportunity for young startup and SMEs.

 \*User Story:

 \*\*Background:

 - [] MyCompany is webapp of organization about IT solution and startup.
-Client can get information, search and contact us...
+Client can get information, search and contact us.
-- [] It is also a blog that allows people to join and create their profile, following/ follower and others... (free email@domain.com, domain.com/accountname).
+- [] It is also a blog that allows people to join and create their profile, following/ follower and others.
-- [] Admin app (database and account management and more). - admin.domain.com ?!?!

 \*\*\*Social Platform:

 User story:

 - [] Site - Home:
-  Get all information of company. (about us, startup, domains, projects...)
+  Get all information of company.

 - [] Startup Community-blog:
+  Create profile, make friend, share post and comment, join group.

 ### Authentication:

-- [x] As a user, I am able to log in and log out my account with email and password after register a new account. (also stay signed in after refreshing the page.) x
+- [] As a user, I am able to log in and log out my account with email and password after register a new account.
-      \*\*\*Forget & Reset Password ?!?!

 ### User:

-- [x] As a user, I am able to create my account by providing basic information (name, email, password...). - register x
+- [] As a user, I am able to create my account by providing basic information.
-- [x] As a user, I am able to get list of users with pagination for add friend. - list of users in add friend tab x
+- [] As a user, I am able to get list of users with pagination for add friend.
-- [x] As a user, I am able to see a specific user's profile given a user ID. - (search by name/id) x
+- [] As a user, I am able to see a specific user's profile given a user ID.
-- [] As a user, I am able to get all my profile info. - my profile (posts, friends, info...) !!!
+- [] As a user, I am able to get all my profile info.
-- [x] As a user, I am able to update my profile (name, avatar, bio, information, image,...). - account setting x
+- [] As a user, I am able to update my profile
-- [] As a user, I am able to receive notifications about new likes, and comments on my content, as well as new followers and other relevant events. - notifications at avatar !!!
-  \*\*\*Simple Chat between users

 Post:

-- [] As a user, I am able to share my thoughts and interests by creating content (text, images, or video). - create a post x
+- [] As a user, I am able to share my thoughts and interests by creating content (text, images, or video).
-- [] As a user, I am able to get comments of a post. - pagination x
+- [] As a user, I am able to get comments of a post.
-- [] As a user, I am able to get detail a single post.(with comments, reaction) !!!
+- [] As a user, I am able to get detail a single post.
-- [] As a user, I am able to edit and delete my posts. x
+- [] As a user, I am able to edit and delete my posts.
-- [] As a user, I am able to view my own posts as well as other users content (wall). x
+- [] As a user, I am able to view my own posts as well as other users content.
-  \*\*\*Tag other users in posts and comments

 Comment:

-- [] As a user, I am able to get a list of comments of a post. x
+- [] As a user, I am able to get a list of comments of a post.
-- [] As a user, I am able to interact with content by commenting. x
+- [] As a user, I am able to interact with content by commenting.
-- [] As a user, I am able to edit or delete comments that I created. x
+- [] As a user, I am able to edit or delete comments that I created.
-  \*\*\*Tag other users in posts and comments

 Friend/follow:

-- [] As a user, I am able to get the list of received pending requests - incoming list. x
+- [] As a user, I am able to get the list of received pending requests.
-- [] As a user, I am able to get the list of sent pending requests - outgoing list. x
+- [] As a user, I am able to get the list of sent pending requests.
-- [] As a user, I am able to see a list of people that I follow as well as my followers. - (my friend list) x
+- [] As a user, I am able to see a list of people that I follow as well as my followers.
-- [] As a user, I am able to send a friend request to others - add friend other users - outgoing sent request. x
+- [] As a user, I am able to send a friend request to others.
-- [] As a user, I am able to accept/decline a friend request from others - incoming receive request. x
+- [] As a user, I am able to accept/decline a friend request from others.
-- [] As a user, I am able to cancel a friend request that I sent. x
+- [] As a user, I am able to cancel a friend request that I sent.
-- [] As a user, I am able to remove (unfriend) a friend. x
+- [] As a user, I am able to remove a friend.

 Reaction: